Oblivion-Calculate-Creed/flaskAppProjectResources/README.md

 A screenshot can also be found on: https://github.com/Scottynic112/flaskAppProjectResources

 ## Testing
-For the testing I used three variants: JUnit, SpringBoot and Mockito.
-Using these methods tested: Application, Unit and Integration.
-In total I ran 10 tests, all returning successful with 92.4% coverage.
-Unit tests run each accessible function in isolation.
-This means that logic checks can take place to highlight any additions to the code as it would then cause an error.
-Mockito replicates results for functions that require external data.
-Whereas Integration tests are tests run on an isolated and pre-determined database (version of) and allows all requests to the database can be tested.

 I have taken screenshots to show my coverage results and attached them onto: https://github.com/Scottynic112/flaskAppProjectResources